mikestiers/codewallet/README.md

 Read a codewallet export file and turn it into something keepass2 can import

-I had a file sitting around that was a export from CodeWallet and it needed to be imported into Keepass2.
+I had a file sitting around that was an export from CodeWallet and it needed to be imported into Keepass2.
 It was in the format of something like

 Category
 Card Name